kelseybrianne/readme-generator/output/README.md

   Run the following commands to use the application:
   ```
-  node index.js
+  f
   ```

   ## License

-  This application is covered under the GNU AGPLv3 license.
+  This application is covered under the MIT license.

   ## Contributing

-  Pull requests are welcome.
+  f

   ## Tests

   To install any dependencies, run the following command:
   ```
-  npm test
+  f
   ```